mendix/docs/content/refguide/workflow-setting-up-app.md

 ## 1 Introduction

-**Workflow Commons** is a workflow-specific module that contains a lot of preconfigured documents, such as pages, snippets, page templates and microflows.
+**Workflow Commons** is a workflow-specific module that contains a lot of preconfigured documents, such as pages, snippets, page templates, and microflows.
 You can download the [Workflow Commons module](https://marketplace.mendix.com/link/component/117066) from the Mendix Marketplace and integrate it in your app, however, this requires some preparation first.

 Before adding the Workflow Commons module to your app, make sure you have completed the following: